ahanaf607307/deployment-server/README.md

 -   Link to existing project? -> n
 -   What’s your project’s name? -> Enter
 -   In which directory is your code located? -> Enter

+## Go to Vercel Your New Project Setting
+- go to settings
+- go to Environment Veriabls
+- select import file
+- select your env file from your Local Storage
+- save